 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Afon Hepste Settlement Enclosure is a post-medieval domestic enclosure located in Breconshire, Wales.
-The site comprises the physical remains of a settlement and its associated enclosure, reflecting patterns of domestic occupation and land use during the post-medieval period.
-The enclosure's layout and construction are characteristic of the small-scale pastoral and agricultural settlements that were established and maintained throughout upland Breconshire during this era.
-The monument is recorded under Cadw's Scheduled Ancient Monuments register as SAM BR412, indicating its recognized historical and archaeological significance to the cultural heritage of Wales.
+Afon Hepste Settlement Enclosure is a post-medieval and modern domestic enclosure located in Breconshire, Wales.
+The site consists of the physical remains of a settlement marked by boundary features characteristic of domestic occupation and land management from the post-medieval period onwards.
+Such enclosures typically represent the organisation of agricultural holdings and domestic space during a period of evolving settlement patterns in rural Wales.
+The monument is recorded under Cadw's Scheduled Ancient Monuments register as SAM BR412, reflecting its significance to understanding the material culture and settlement archaeology of the region.

 Afon Hepste Settlement Enclosure is a scheduled monument protected by Cadw under reference BR412.
 View the official record →

-Afon Hepste Settlement Enclosure is a post-medieval domestic enclosure located in Breconshire, Wales.
+Afon Hepste Settlement Enclosure is a post-medieval and modern domestic enclosure located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR412.

 Afon Hepste Settlement Enclosure dates from the post medieval/modern period, and is classified as a enclosure - domestic.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Afon Hepste Settlement Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR412.